 Most affiliate programs will pay you between 45 and 60 days after the pay period cut-off date.
 This is to cover the product owner for the cost of refunds (you will not get commission on sales that are refunded)

-However, some will have a monthly cut off, some a quarterly cut-off and some a half-yearly cut-off.
+However, some will have a weekly cut off, some a monthly cut off, some a quarterly cut-off and some a half-yearly cut-off.

 So make sure you understand your pay period frequency and the length of time after the cut-off that your payments will be sent.